 American Association Of University Women Career Development Grant provides funding for women who hold a bachelor’s degree and are planning to either advance or change their careers, specifically in the fields of education, health, medical sciences and social sciences.
 AAUW primarily focuses on providing grants to minorities such as women of color and LGBTQ+ individuals, as well as those pursuing their first advanced degree in nontraditional fields.
 The grants range between $2,000 and $12,000 depending on needs.

-Open Meadows Foundation seeks out projects rather than companies that promote gender, racial and economic justice.
+Open Meadows Foundation seeks out projects rather than companies that promote gender, racial and economic empowerment.
 Their funding primarily focuses on encouraging leadership from women and girls.
 Open Meadows also has a $2,000 grant available specifically for projects that contain a diverse staff, which works in your favor if you’re looking to hire other LGBTQ+ individuals.

 Ford Foundation invests in transformative ideas, individuals and institutions.
 In 2014, the foundation established the LGBTQ Racial Justice Fund ,supporting the leaders in communities of color who are committed to strengthening the rights of LGBTQ+ people.
 Ford FOundation offers several different types of grants and seeks out businesses working to advance social justice.